CREDIT: Neels Beyers

 CTPS has four sources of information for members:

-- Snapshot is a short online newsletter that provides information and reminders about upcoming activities.
-It is usually emailed to members once a week on a Tuesday, or as the need arises.
+Snapshot is a short online newsletter that provides information and reminders about upcoming activities.
+It is usually emailed to members weekly or as the need arises.

 What is the PSSA?